bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction: Model and Methods

 Our approach is based on variational inference, a method well-suited for complex probabilistic models like the bioSBM, where exact inference is intractable.
 We optimize a variational lower bound on the model evidence, commonly referred to as the Evidence Lower Bound (ELBO), which enables us to approximate the posterior distribution of the latent variables.

 The variational inference procedure optimizes the ELBO, defined as:

-where $Y$ and $X$ are for the OE Hi-C interaction data and the biochemical covariates respectively, $\eta_{1:N}$ are the latent membership vectors ($\theta_{1:N}$ are the normalized versions), $Z$ represents the community assignments for edges, $\Psi$ includes the global model parameters, and $\mathbb{E}_q[\cdot]$ denotes the expectation value with respect to the variational distribution $q$.
-The variational distribution $q(\eta_{1:N},Z)$ approximates the true posterior distribution $P(\eta_{1:N}, Z| Y,X,\Psi)$.
+where $Y$ and $X$ are for the OE Hi-C interaction data and the biochemical covariates respectively, $\eta_{1:N}$ are the latent membership vectors ($\theta_{1:N}$ are the normalized versions), $Z$ represents the community assignments for edges, $\Psi$ includes the global model parameters, and the symbol $\mathbb{E}_q(\cdot)$ denotes the expectation value of the bracketed quantity with respect to the variational distribution $q$.
+The variational distribution $q(\eta_{1:N},Z)$ approximates the true posterior distribution $P(\eta_{1:N}, Z | Y,X,\Psi)$.

-The algorithm proceeds in two main steps: \begin{enumerate} \item \textbf{Variational E-step}: We update the variational distributions of the latent variables, $\eta_i$ and $z_{ij}$, by maximizing the ELBO with respect to the variational parameters.
+Then, the algorithm proceeds in two main steps: \begin{enumerate} \item \textbf{Variational E-step}: We update the variational distributions of the latent variables, $\eta_i$ and $z_{ij}$, by maximizing the ELBO with respect to the variational parameters.
 The factorized variational distributions take the form:

 Here, $\eta_i$ are the continuous latent membership vectors, and $z_{ij}$ are the discrete community assignments for edges. \item \textbf{Variational M-step}: This step involves optimizing the model parameters $\Psi \equiv (\Sigma ,\Gamma ,B, \sigma^2)$ with the current estimates of the variational distributions.
 The matrix $\Gamma$ maps the biochemical covariates to the latent space, while $\Sigma$ is the covariance matrix capturing the variability in the latent memberships.
 The matrices $B$ and $\sigma^2$ describe the mean interaction strengths and variances between communities. \end{enumerate} The iterative process of alternating between the E-step and the M-step continues until convergence, at which point the model parameters and variational distributions jointly provide an interpretation of the chromatin interaction patterns.
-For the detailed mathematical derivations and specific parameter update rules, refer to Sec.~\ref{sec:VEM_derivation} in SM.
+For the detailed mathematical derivations and specific parameter update rules, refer to Sec.~S1 in SM~\cite{SMnote}.